webrecorder/kubecaptures-backend/README.md

     main_pull_policy: "IfNotPresent"
     driver_pull_policy: "IfNotPresent"
     ```
-20. Make changes to this repository, adjusting the code for the main or driver images as desired.
+20. Make changes to this repository, adjusting the code for the `main`, `driver`, and `frontend` images as desired.
 21. Run `eval $(minikube -p minikube docker-env)` so that, in the current terminal, `docker` and `docker-compose` commands target the minikube Docker daemon, rather than the Docker Desktop daemon.
 (To observe the results of this command, run `docker images` before and afterwards, and compare the results.)
 22. Run `docker-compose build` to build and tag images using your new code.
 23. Reinstall Browserkube/KubeCaptures on the cluster, using those custom images: